Persona movement report

 The percentage of contacts in the persona at the time specified.

-To the far right, there’s a % change column under the end date column - this shows you the overall percent change of a persona between the dates you select.
+To the far right, there’s a % change column - this shows you the overall percent change of a persona between the dates you select.

 Persona movement segments